raspberrypilearning/space-talk/en/step_3.md

 ```
 You will see comments in code examples.
 You don't need to add the comments when you add code to your project.

 If you have time at the end, it is a good idea to add comments to your code so that it is easier to understand later.
-To add a comment right-click on a block in the Code area and choose `add comment`.
+To add a comment right-click (or tap and hold on tablet) on a block in the Code area and choose `Add Comment`.

 ![The popup menu when you right-click on a block.
 'Add comment' is selected.](images/add-comment.png)